shresthaanu/ECIR21TextualCharacteristicsOfFakeNews/README.md

 FakeNewsNet (Politifact and Gossipcop) dataset can be downloaded using the code provided at https://github.com/KaiDMML/FakeNewsNet

-For the details about how to doenload the dataset that we have used in paper, please follow the instruction provided here ADD LINK
+For the details about how to doenload the dataset that we have used in paper, please follow the instruction provided here https://github.com/shresthaanu/FakeNewsDetectionViaHeadline/tree/main/Data

-# Content